stsievert/Rasterize/README.md

 The program follows the same layout as Matt's simulatic program.
 The usage is `python rasterize.py IMAGE -w WIDTH -t HEIGHT -c NUMBER OF SIZES`.
-Note that it only works for perfectly square images right now, but the width and height can not be square.
+Note that it only works for perfectly square images right now.
+This means that the base image has to be square, not the width and height.

 [1]:http://nbviewer.ipython.org/5143813
 [2]:http://scipy.github.com/download.html